To Rovereto, a treasure trove of art which you can visit without using a car

 As the Campana dei Caduti (the World War I Memorial Bell) is tolled 100 times at sunset, you are ready for a romantic dinner.

-Just a short walk from Il Silenzio, we also recommend the ristorante Novecento of the Hotel Rovereto, which is famous for its tortelli di zucca (pumpkin-filled egg pasta), strangolapreti alla trentina (small dumplings made with chard, stale bread etc. dressed with butter and sage) and orzetto (slow-cooked pearl barley), in an unusual fusion of Trentino and Mantuan cuisine.
+In the centre of Rovereto the ristorante Novecento is famous for its tortelli di zucca (pumpkin-filled egg pasta), strangolapreti alla trentina (small dumplings made with chard, stale bread etc. dressed with butter and sage) and orzetto (slow-cooked pearl barley), in an unusual fusion of Trentino and Mantuan cuisine.

 Some advice to close the evening